-The Equal Credit Opportunity Act (ECOA) (15 U.S.C. § 1691 and following), as implemented by Regulation B, is a federal law that prohibits credit discrimination.
+As implemented by Regulation B, the Equal Credit Opportunity Act (ECOA) (15 U.S.C. § 1691 and following) is a federal law prohibiting credit discrimination.
 Under the ECOA, creditors and lenders can't deny loan applications or charge higher costs, like a greater interest rate or more fees, for discriminatory reasons.

 This law also requires creditors and lenders to give you a notice if you're denied credit or granted credit on terms different from what you requested.
 This notice is called an "adverse action notice."
 The purpose of the notice requirement is straightforward: if creditors know they'll have to explain their lending decisions, they're less likely to make determinations based on discriminatory practices.

 If a creditor or lender discriminates against you in violation of the ECOA, you may sue them.
-Also, once you know the specific reasons for an adverse action, if nondiscriminatory, you can take steps to try to improve your credit or correct inaccurate information in your credit files if the creditor made its decision based on incorrect or incomplete data.
+Also, once you know the specific reasons for an adverse action, if nondiscriminatory, you can take action to improve your credit or correct inaccurate information in your credit files if the creditor made its decision based on incorrect or incomplete data.

 The ECOA prohibits a creditor or lender from refusing to grant credit or taking another adverse action because of: